The best gaming laptop 2024 - all the latest models compared

 Tabitha Baker

-I've always been obsessed with laptops, from opening my lunch box at school and pretending to actually own one to finally getting my first machine that could just about, barely, run The Sims 2.
-Since then I've been through more gaming laptops than I can count, and - thankfully for my bank balance - have been reviewing these magic machines for over three years at 12DOVE.
+I've been obsessed with laptops since I got my first machine that could just about, barely, run The Sims 2.
+Since then I've been through more gaming laptops than I can count, and - thankfully for my bank balance - have been reviewing these magic machines for over four years at 12DOVE.
 While I can certainly appreciate a top of the range set of components, my background as a Deals Editor at our sister site TechRadar has also taught me the importance of value, so I consistently hold a particularly keen eye for user experience, long-term reliability, and the price/performance balancing act.

 Recent updates